itrust-consulting/trespass-vm/README.md

-Session information
+#user session information
 Username: trespass
 Password: trespass

-Change Keyboard mapping
+#Change Keyboard mapping
-Current keyboard mapping: swiss french sudo dpkg-reconfigure keyboard-configuration
+The current keyboard mappingof the machine is: swiss french

+In order to change the mapping, please use following command: sudo dpkg-reconfigure keyboard-configuration